Prospective Students

 Yes.
 Many of our classes are offered from 5:10 pm-6:50 pm and 7:20 pm-9:00 pm to permit flexibility.
 Some classes are also offered during daytime hours.
 A few elective courses are also available during the weekends and via distance learning.
 In addition, we typically host networking events and colloquium speakers during the evenings to accommodate our part-time students.

-In addition to advisors and sponsors, it is highly recommended that students take initiative to form study groups with other program colleagues.
-In many cases, students find these groups extremely valuable for academic and social support.
+In addition to academic advisement from faculty, it is highly recommended that students take initiative to form study groups with other program colleagues.
+If you are struggling with connecting with the student body, you can reach out to the ALL Network for advice.

 Teachers College is Columbia University's Graduate and Professional School of Education.
 The College has its own administration, governing board, and finances, while having access to the resources of Columbia University; such as the library, health services, recreational center, and so forth.
 Teachers College is defined as an affiliate of Columbia University.